Here at Prim & Prep, we love beards – though that should be obvious.

 As we explained above, a high-quality shampoo that has been designed for use on your beard is a great way to combat any itchiness.

-Oils and balms are great sidekicks to a great shampoo, you can think of them like Robin to beard shampoos Batman.
+Oils and balms are great sidekicks to a great shampoo, you can think of them as Robin to beard shampoos Batman.

 What they do is to help to keep the beard, and the skin beneath, hydrated and soft all day long.